top of page

 You don’t want another parenting hack or self-help book based on someone else's perception.

 You want simple, practical ideas that help you think differently.
-Turning everyday moments into opportunities for playful problem-solving and collaborative learning.

-That’s where Design Thinking Dad comes in.
+That’s where the Parenting Playbook comes in.

-Every day brings new questions, new pressures, and no easy answers.
+Every day brings new questions, new pressures, and no easy answers

 When you’re short of time, low on energy it’s easy to fall into the trap of parenting on autopilot.
 Failing to give kids your full attention, which is often what they need most.

-I'm a father of four and fell into that trap.
-So I decided to do something about it.
+I'm a father of four and fell into that trap, so I decided to do something about it.

 I decided to take my work home.